gonzalo123/clock/README.md

 We can deploy or application to our k8s cluster
 > kubectl apply -f .k8s/

-And see it running inside the cluster locally with a port fordward
+And see it running inside the cluster locally with a port forward
 > kubectl port-forward deployment/clock-web-api 8000:8000

 And that's all.
 Our Django application with Websockets using Django Channels up and running with docker and also using k8s.